sdondley/ClimateChangeChat/my_computer_and_software_experiences.md

 me.

-Here's a rough timeline of some of the other hardware I've owned as well as other experiences that left a mark on my imagination.
+Here's a rough timeline of some of the other hardware I've owned as well as other experiences that inspired my or left some kind of permanent mark on my wetware.

 * 1977?
     * [Little Professor - Wikipedia](https://en.wikipedia.org/wiki/Little_Professor)